Research demonstrates that smaller businesses, by and large, are not maximizing the benefit of their Internet presence.

 What was ultimately discovered was of considerable interest.
 It turned out to be pretty interesting.
 While most understood the importance of an appealing website, many simply opted for social media instead.

-The essential wisdom garnered was that small businesses, most of which dont have IT people on staff, think that using a social medium to host a Web presence is easier than doing it themselves.
+The essential wisdom garnered was that small businesses, most of which don’t have IT people on staff, think that using a social medium to host a Web presence is easier than doing it themselves.
 Why?
 Primarily because these sites offer a simple template that simply has to be populated.
-And, among those who were involved in e-commerce (selling things over the Internet) sites like Amazon.com, Etsy, Shopify
+And, among those who were involved in e-commerce (selling things over the Internet) sites like Amazon.com, Etsy, Shopify, or eBay seemed to most as good a place as any to set up shop online.

 It turns out that before many respondents created their websites, a slight majority have thought that their greatest inhibitor would be a lack of technical knowledge.
 Some other perceived obstacles mentioned included cost, support, investment of time and security.
 Upon project completion, concerns turned to Web maintenance and content sources.